major0282/OPENPILOT2/README.md

 https://installer.comma.ai/hardcoded-fp/master-ci-hyundai_santa_fe_hybrid_2022

 If all goes well, you'll run through the installation process and have "unstable" `master-ci` openpilot installed on your vehicle with a hardcoded fingerprint.
 When `master-ci` gets updated with the fingerprint for your vehicle, uninstall and switch back to the official `master-ci` branch.
-Please consult your brand's Discord channel for how to push your fingerprint upstream to the official openpilot repository and information when it will be merged into `master-ci`.
+Please consult your brand's Discord channel for how to push your fingerprint upstream to the official openpilot repository and information on when it will be merged in.

 ## "Stable" `release3` Option